GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

    export GOOGLE_BUCKET_NAME=YOUR_BUCKET
    ```

-   To run the tests in a sample directory,
+   To run the tests in a samples directory,
    ```
    cd $SAMPLES_DIRECTORY
    composer install